STEllAR-GROUP/tutorials/hlrs2019/session7/README.md

 ```
 * The constructor of the `serialize_buffer` can copy, take ownership or a just take
 a reference to the underlying data.

+* reference of interest
+    * "Zero copy serialization using RMA in the HPX distributed task-based runtime"